Phys 105 Energy and the Environment Fall 2008

 Unit IV

-Study Guide for Unit IV
+Study Guide Unit IV Test#4:Test on Unit IV, Thursday ,April 24

-A Comprehensive Final Exam on Parts I, II, III, and IV on Friday Dec.
-12, 8:00-10:30 AM
+A Comprehensive Final Exam on Parts I, II, III, and IV on Wednesday, May 2 , 11:30AM-1:00PM

 Make Up Tests: A student who misses a test will obtain a "0" for it.
 As soon as a student contemplates missing a test due to extenuating circumstances, the student should make his/her reasons clear to the instructor.
 The instructor may make arrangements for taking the test, preferably early. this is only done when the circumstance for missing the test is judged to be reasonable by the instructor.
 It will be highly risky to contemplate missing a test.